Brutal [Meta]Introduction to Dependent Types in Agda

 +-assoc₀ a b c = {!!}

-Note a mark {!!}.
-Anything of the form {!expr!} with expr being any string (including empty) a goal after a buffer is loaded by agda2-mode.
+Anything of the form {!expr!} with “expr” being any string (including empty) becomes a goal after a buffer gets loaded by agda2-mode.
 Typing {!!} is quite tedious, so there is a shortcut ?.
-All ? symbols are automatically transformed into {!!} when a buffer is loaded.
+All ? symbols are automatically transformed into {!!} when a buffer gets reloaded.

 +-assoc₁ : a b c (a + b) + c ≡ a + (b + c)